Dee Haslam: Sports ownership

 On August 2, 2012, Dee, Jimmy and the Haslam family agreed to purchase the Cleveland Browns.
 The sale was unanimously approved by NFL owners on October 16, 2012, and the closing took place on October 25.

-From 2014-15, the Cleveland Browns, in partnership with the City of Cleveland, completed a $125 million renovation project of FirstEnergy Stadium.
+In 2014 and 2015, the Cleveland Browns, completed a $125 million renovation project of Huntington Bank Field in partnership with the City of Cleveland.
 The project included new videoboards, additional lower bowl seating and new and refurbished club and premium spaces, as well as new food and beverage selections throughout the venue.

 Prior to the Cleveland Browns' 2016 season, the Haslams and the City of Berea agreed to invest nearly $15 million in the team's training facility.
 The development addressed various areas throughout the building, focusing primarily on team spaces for coaches and players, as well other aspects for the business side of the organization.
 Through the construction, the team renovated 25,000 square feet of space, added 25,000 square feet to the facility and redesigned the locker room, player meeting rooms, player lounge, cafeteria, training room and installed a lap pool and new hot and cold tubs.
-The renovation also included the addition of a 4,600 square-foot wellness center for Browns employee.
+The renovation also added a 4,600 square-foot wellness center for Browns employees.
 The Browns and the City of Berea have also agreed to a lease extension to keep the Browns' headquarters in the city through at least 2039.

-In May 2019, the NFL announced that the 2021 NFL Draft would be hosted in Cleveland.
+In May 2019, the NFL announced that the 2021 NFL draft would be hosted in Cleveland.
 The Haslams and Browns partnered with the Greater Cleveland Sports Commission, City of Cleveland and Destination Cleveland on the bid to bring the event to Northeast Ohio.

 As part of the NFL, Haslam serves on the Legislative Committee, Conduct Committee, and Social Justice Committee.
 She and Jimmy received the Tank Younger Award from the Fritz Pollard Alliance for having built one of the most diverse front offices in all of sports.
 Haslam was also awarded an honorary doctorate from Baldwin Wallace University in May 2017 after giving the school's commencement speech.

 Haslam Sports Group received operating rights for Major League Soccer club Columbus Crew in January 2019.
 The Crew won the MLS Cup 2020, giving the Haslams their first major sports championship as owners.
-After acquiring those rights, Crew SC and Columbus officials announced the team would build a new Columbus Crew stadium in Confluence Village and the OhioHealth Performance Center, located at the current site of Historic Crew Stadium.
+After acquiring those rights, Crew SC and Columbus officials announced the team would build Lower.com Field in Confluence Village and the OhioHealth Performance Center, located at the current site of Historic Crew Stadium.
 Both venues opened in the summer of 2021.

+In 2023, Dee Haslam and her husband purchased Marc Lasry's share of the Milwaukee Bucks.
+They became co-owners of the team with Wes Edens and Jamie Dinan.